edennegussie/CRL-front/README.md

 - **24/7 Availability Indicators**: Visual indicators for round-the-clock services
 - **Contact Information**: Direct access to phone numbers and websites

+## AI USAGE
+- used Cursor AI for pair programming and ChatGPT for coding assistance and bug resolution.

 ## 🛠️ Technologies Used

 ### Frontend